 Cause

-Delivery type LR cannot be invoiced with billing type IG - The invoice is not being created from a Sales document.
+Delivery type LR cannot be invoiced with billing type IG - The credit memo is not being created from a sales document.

-Delivery type LR2 cannot be invoiced with billing type G2 - For delivery type LR it is not allowed to create an invoice with billing type IG, because the corresponding copy control settings are not maintained.
+Delivery type LR2 cannot be invoiced with billing type G2 - For delivery type LR, it is not allowed to create a credit memo with billing type IG, because the corresponding copy control settings are not maintained.
 It's not possible to add new copy controls.
-Therefore, this process is not supported in S/4HANA Cloud systems.
+Therefore, this process is not supported in SAP S/4HANA Cloud.

 Resolution

-For an accelerated return you should create the invoice from the SD document, in this way, you will be able to use document type G2.
+For an accelerated return you should create the credit memo from the SD document, in this way, you will be able to use document type G2.
 Check scope item BDD to avoid error messages.

 This error occurs because of missing copy control settings.
-The pre-delivered copy control settings are set according to SAP best practices.
+The predelivered copy control settings are set according to SAP best practices.
 New entries cannot be added to copy control settings.
 If a certain copy control setting is missing it usually means the process is not supported.
 The Lean Return process doesn't support intercompany billing.
 Therefore, it's not possible to create an intercompany credit memo with type IG for lean return delivery type LR.
 For Returns Delivery LR (Returns Delivery): Billing type CBRE (Credit Memo for Returns) and Pro Forma Invoice for Delivery (F8) is supported.
 Check scope item BKP to avoid error messages.